Adrian Glasser – Land of Iron volunteer

 Here below is a 3D model of the chimney puzzle.
 Click on the image and the model can be manipilated in 3D on this web page.

-The chimney puzzle may be a challenging puzzle, but that is intentional.
+The chimney puzzle may be a challenging puzzle to build, but that is intentional.
 There are some clues as to which pieces go where from the fact that the walls are thicker at the base than at the top and from the fact that the outside walls are tapered from bottom to top, but the inside walls are parallel.
-The images below show the arrangement of the puzzle pieces for each wall, so this offers a clue too.
+The images below show the arrangement of the puzzle pieces for each wall, so this image also serves as a clue.

-Four sample pieces were cut to decide on the coating colour and to get a sense of how the pieces look and what they feel like.
-These samples were not a perfict fit, but we expect the final puzzle pieces to be cut more carefully and more accurately.
+Four sample pieces were cut in foam to decide on the coating colour and to get a sense of how the pieces look and what they feel like.
+These samples were not a perfect fit, but we expect the final puzzle pieces to be cut more carefully and more accurately.